 In Years 7 & 8 students will learn the key beliefs of each of these six religions.
 However, their learning focuses on PSHCE-style themes, such as healthcare, death, inspiring people/heroes through their learning of Christianity, freedom, law & order, celebrity status when studying Islam, suffering and loss in Buddhism, and charity and racism whilst learning about Sikhism, all of which are studied in Year 7.

-In Year 8 this style of learning continues with students reflecting on safety on the Internet whilst learning about avatars in Hinduism, mental health issues, self-belief, diet, puberty through their study of Judaism, finishing with a term when students create their own society from scratch which helps them to work out what is vital in a thriving society and what issues there are in running one.
+In Year 8 this style of learning continues with students reflecting on safety on the Internet whilst learning about avatars in Hinduism, mental health issues, self-belief, diet, puberty through their study of Judaism, followed by a term when students create their own society from scratch which helps them to work out what is vital in a thriving society and what issues there are in running one.
+Finally students briefly research why some people feel there is a god through the ideas of the Design and Cosmological Arguments and the Problems of Evil.
+We finish by looking at alternative beliefs on how to live through the ideas of Humanism and Utilitarianism.

 For Years 9, 10 & 11, students follow a Religion and Morality course in which the focus is on a topic, where students look at the issues and attitudes surrounding the topic, then study the attitudes of the six main religions already studied.
 The topics are: Attitudes to Crime & Punishment, Attitudes to Drug Abuse, Attitudes to World Poverty, Attitudes to the Elderly & Death, Attitudes to Matters of Life (ie genetic engineering), and Attitudes to the Rich and Poor in British Society.